rthennan/ZerodhaWebsocket/README.md

     - accesstokenreq will return True if the accestoken is fresh (generated after 08:00 a.m. today)
     - In short, on automation failure, you can run manualAccessTokenReq and then rerun das_main

-#### Scripts outside the scope of DAS_main that I use and are completely optional:
+#### Functions outside the scope of DAS_main that I use and are completely optional:
  - sysStartupNotify.py
      - Send an email stating the machine has started.
      - Added as a cronjob to run on startup: `@reboot /usr/bin/python3 /home/ubuntu/ZerodhaWebsocket/sysStartupNotify.py`
  - tradeHolCheck_shutDown.py
      - Check if today is a trading Holiday.
 Notify and shut the machine down if trading holiday.
      - Added as a cronjob to run at 08:40 a.m., Monday to Friday: `40 8 * * 1-5 /usr/bin/python3 /home/ubuntu/ZerodhaWebsocket/tradeHolCheck_shutDown.py`
+ - getExpiryPrefix
+     - Generate the prefix for Nifty and BankNifty Option instruments for a given date.
+     - Once the prefix is generated, you can add the strike price and CE/PE to it to find the relevant instrument.
+     - {getExpiryPrefix(inputDate)}{strikePrice}CE or PE
+     - Useful in backtests.
+     - Relies on the trading holidays being maintained in the current folder as tradingHolidaysAllYears.csv
+     - tradingHolidaysAllYears.csv holds holidays from 2019 to 2024
+     - Usage:

+               from getExpiryPrefix import getExpPrefNifty, getExpPrefBankNifty
+               inDate = '2020-01-01'
+               print(getExpPrefBankNifty(inDate))
+               print(getExpPrefNifty(inDate))

 ### **Automation I use outside the provided code:**
 - I run the whole thing in an AWS EC2 machine (~~m5.large~~ c6a.xlarge)